 One commonly cited source for speculation is the memoir of Scotty Bowers, Full Service: My Adventures in Hollywood and the Secret Sex Lives of the Stars.
 Bowers’ account details sexual encounters, gay and straight, that he claims he both arranged and took part in, beginning in 1946.

 Bowers wrote that he had been sexually involved with leading actor Cary Grant and his roommate, Randolph Scott, for more than a decade.
 At the time, Grant was cycling through five marriages with women.
-Grant’s daughter, Jennifer Grant, has disputed the allegations, through her spokeswoman, saying in 2012 that her father as “very straight,” according to The New York Times.
+Grant’s daughter, Jennifer Grant, has disputed the allegations, through her spokeswoman, saying in 2012 that her father was “very straight,” according to The New York Times.

 Grant died in 1986, and many of the subjects whose lives Bowers describes are also deceased.
 Some have questioned whether Bowers' accounts in the autobiography, and the corresponding 2017 documentary Scotty and the Secret History of Hollywood, are accurate.
 But the self-proclaimed “fixer” includes details and photographs that he argues back up his claims.

-Among the most speculated lavender marriages was between the famed actor Rock Hudson and his secretary Phyllis Gates.
+Among the most speculated lavender marriages was between the famed actor Rock Hudson and his agent's secretary Phyllis Gates.
 They married in 1955 and separated two years later, after rumors of his homosexuality and infidelity began to pile up.

 Waves of rumors and speculation around Hudson’s affairs became so widespread that they even helped foster the growth of celebrity tabloid journalism.
 The publication Confidential became popular in the mid-1950s by featuring salacious celebrity news.
 The tabloid outed popular figures like Hudson before outing was even a thing.
 Despite the coverage, Hudson never addressed his sexual orientation publicly before he died of AIDS in 1985.